maginc/restservice/README.md

 ### ```GET /api/v1/stats/:customerId/:date```
 Get statistics for particular customer per this day. <br>
 Date string should be in format: "yyyy-MM-dd" <br>
 Return json body with customer info, hourly stats for this customer on particular day <br>
+### !!!
+In order to get data from this endpoint you have to wait 1 hour, or change data aggregation interval in HourlyStatsService.java to shorter period of time